COFFEE, SWEETS & THE PAINTED LADIES

 INDULGE A LITTLE, WHY NOT?

 Willy Wonka lived his best life – am I right?!
-Skip the salad and go straight for the sweets.
+Skip the salad and go straight for the breakfast sweets.
 So go ahead, after the week you’ve had, you deserve this.
 This food tour is the perfect way to have a walking brunch while learning the history of this off-the-beaten-path neighborhood.

 - Try ‘fancy Toast’ while learning the history of San Francisco sourdough